proplot-dev/proplot/docs/showcase2.rst

 change the color cycle, but it can also change arbitrary properties in the property cycle.
 It is used below by passing a ``cycle_kw`` dictionary to `~matplotlib.axes.Axes.plot`, enabling a single-color dash style cycler.
-You can also get a `~cycler.cycler` object directly by calling the `~proplot.colortools.Cycle` command, and apply it to axes with `~matplotlib.axes.Axes.set_prop_cycle`.
+You can also get a `~cycler.Cycler` object directly by calling the `~proplot.colortools.Cycle` command, and apply it to axes with `~matplotlib.axes.Axes.set_prop_cycle`.